iTunes: Setting up Home Sharing on your computer

-Note: The Settings and Import button are not present if you are using Music Sharing, which is different from Home Sharing.
-See this article for more information.
+Note: The Settings and Import button aren't present if you're using Music Sharing, which is different from Home Sharing.

 - Automatic transfer applies to new purchases from the iTunes Store whenever they are made.
-However, updates are not transferred (such as those from the App Store).
+However, updates aren't transferred (such as those from the App Store).

 - Automatic transfer only applies to iTunes Store content you purchase or download after enabling Home Sharing.